comp-physics/RBC3D/install/readme.md

 ### MKL

-* For mkl, you can `module load mkl` on the Phoenix cluster.
+* For mkl, you can `module load mkl` on the Phoenix cluster or whatever mkl module is available on your cluster.
 * This will automatically set the `MKL_ROOT` environment variable necessary for `Makefile.in`
 * You can check this via `module show mkl`
+* Note that `MKL_LIB` options in Makefile.in may need to be changed depending on the version of mkl

 ### BLAS

+* Make a packages directory inside the RBC3D directory: `mkdir packages`
-* Move back into packages: `cd RBC3D/packages`
+* Move back into the packages: `cd packages`
 * Download the latest BLAS (at time of writing `3.11.0`): `wget http://www.netlib.org/blas/blas-3.11.0.tgz`
 * Unpack it: `tar -xvf blas-3.11.0.tgz`
 * `cd BLAS-3.11.0`